willidad/wk-charts/tasks.md

 Fix: ca424f5 line w time scale u markers brushed: if empty brush selection shows many marker bubbles at left axis (for all area and line charts with non-ordinal scales)
 Fix: f843b1f Brush from a reverse axis does not work correctly
 Fix: a885fa2 barClustered wrong animation start
-Fix: label text accumulates when property changes
+Fix: 44d3a06 label text accumulates when property changes
+Fix: tooltip marker circles cut at edge of chart area